swiss/styleguide/HOWTO.md

 To import the styleguide you basically need to import all files placed in the `build/` folder to your project.

 Compile these files with a task runner of your choice, or just import them from where they are.

-## Report issues

-You should **never** alter anything in the `bower_components/` folder.
-If you find anything buggy that needs fixing, create an issue on the official repo [https://github.com/swiss/styleguide/issues](https://github.com/swiss/styleguide/issues).
-Make sure that the issue doesn't already exist before posting.